naman-git1/MatrixPatternCrafter/README.md

 * Matrix manipulation
 * Basic problem-solving

-It is a small project, but it helped me understand how a mathematical pattern can be converted into a program.
+It demonstrates how a mathematical pattern can be turned into a working program using Python and NumPy.